sen-h/VidOS/README.md

 sutable videos can be made using ffmpeg and one of many suitable AV1 and opus encoders. ex: (ffmpeg -i sourcevideo.mp4 -c:a libopus -c:v libsvtav1 output.mkv)

-after a new video is installed, cd into the buildroot dir and run make to rebuild.
+after a new video is installed, cd into the buildroot directory and run "make" to rebuild.

 Cheers!